Balance Sheet: Definition, Example, and How to Analyze It

 • Potential liquidity misrepresentation: Not all current assets can be converted to cash quickly or without loss in value.
 This can give a misleading impression of how easily the business can meet short-term obligations.

-• Limited view of cash flow dynamics: The balance sheet shows what a company owns and owes but not how cash moves through the business.
+• Limited view of cash flow dynamics: The balance sheet shows what a company owns and owes, but not how cash moves through the business.
 For a complete picture, it must be analyzed alongside the cash flow statement.
+A cash flow statement example can help illustrate how funds are generated and used within the company.

 Common Mistakes When Making Balance Sheets